-Theodor W. Adorno and Oswald Spengler
+Theodor W. Adorno and Oswald Spengler: between the utopia of suffering and totalitarian decadence

 PDF (Spanish)